"The Terrific Ukrainian documentary is an austere and harrowing chronicle of life, death and indifference" - New York Times

 "A formally audacious chronicle that used audio-visual disconnect to make us fill in the blanks" - Indiewire

-The film contrasts these quiet scenes of everyday Ukrainian life with a shocking soundtrack: intercepted phone conversations from 2022, recorded by the Ukrainian Secret Service, between Russian soldiers in the trenches and their families back home.
-These conversations reveal confessions of atrocities—rape, looting, and torture of civilians and prisoners of war—while the voices on the other end, mostly women, reflect a disturbing mix of chauvinism, hatred, and propaganda.
+The film contrasts these quiet, everyday scenes with a chilling soundtrack: intercepted phone conversations from 2022, recorded by the Ukrainian Secret Service, between Russian soldiers in the trenches and their families back home.
+These exchanges expose confessions of atrocities—rape, looting, and the torture of civilians and prisoners of war—while the responses from their families, mostly women, reveal a disturbing mix of chauvinism, hatred, and propaganda.

-In Intercepted, director Oksana Karpovych brings sound and image face to face, creating a cinematic space where both elements stare at each other in stunned confrontation, offering a powerful meditation on the impact of war and the resilience of life.
+In Intercepted, director Oksana Karpovych masterfully brings sound and image into a tense confrontation, creating a cinematic space where both elements seem to gaze at each other in stunned silence.
+The result is a powerful meditation on the impact of war and the enduring resilience of life.

 "A damning piece of documentary filmmaking" - Variety